MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-pnp/Update-PnPUserType.md

 > [!TIP]
 > We encourage you to make improvements to this documentation.
 Please navigate to https://github.com/pnp/powershell/blob/dev/documentation/Update-PnPUserType.md to change this file.

-Updates an available app from the app catalog
+Updates an user's UserType across all SharePoint online sites.

 ## SYNTAX